Ricenoodles_Cover.jpg

 The origin of rice noodles

-Historical records suggest that when invaders from the North of China landed in the South of the country, they were more accustomed to eating wheat noodles rather than cooked rice.
-As rice grew plentifully in the South, Northern cooks tried making noodles from rice flour, and thus the rice noodle was born.
+Historical records suggest that when invaders from the North of China landed in the South, they were more accustomed to eating wheat noodles than cooked rice.
+As rice grew plentifully in the South, Northern cooks tried making noodles from rice flour, and thus, the rice noodle was born.
 Since then, rice noodles spread to other parts of the continent and are now a part of the local fare throughout Southeast Asia in dishes like stir-fried Char Kway Teow or spicy, soupy Laksa.1

 How are rice noodles made?